jekuer/php-microsite-boilerplate/README.md

     -   Define your pages at the routing.php.
 (Mind legal notice and privacy policy to stay GDPR compliant!)
     -   Create those pages (as specified before) as single php files within /pages.
     -   Create respective files within /controller if necessary in your case.
+    -   Check the option to auto-redirect within multi-language at index.php and all.js.
     -   Build the website with those pages, the style.css, and the all.js.
 Mind to minimize those files or adjust the way they get included at /templates/header.php and /templates/footer.php.
     -   Adjust the footer at /templates/footer.php and /templates/footer_amp.php to your needs.